eeshvardasikcm/eeshvardasikcm/README.md

 ## redacted repositories

-I have seriously reevaluated how I post publicly and I have changed my public social media appearance in efforts to improve my career.

-My GitHub was created with the intention of involving the open source community with my work at some partial levels of public development exposure.

 It is currently a goal to someday have time to resurface some of my repositories work to GitHub, likely with major redactions squashing many previous commits, and hiding many previous comments.